DominusKelvin/dominuskelvin.dev/content/articles/expressiveness.md

 ## My point 📌
 So here is my point - use tech that allows you the maximum amount of expressiveness.
 I know its easy to go for tech that are the hype of the day but when doing so, apply due diligence in asking the question: Am I sacrificing expressiveness for ease?

-Happy deploying 🚀 🚀,
+Happy deploying 🚀 🚀, <br /> Kelvin

-Kelvin